Spartakus and the Sun Beneath the Sea: Minor characters

-Catchpenny: A traveling minstrel and a friend of Spartakus.
+Catchpenny (Quillsinger): A traveling minstrel and a friend of Spartakus.

 Emperor Qin: The ruler of a Chinese-like empire within the strata.
 He marched out to conquer Arkadia.
 He was eventually killed amongst his army of clay robot-like warriors.

 Galileo: A strata version of the real-world Galileo; he lives in the Living Crystal.
 When he discovers the group imprisoned in a crystallized Tehrig, he breaks them free.
 Their existence proves the prohibited theory that there is life outside of the living crystal.
 After being forced to deny the truth, he was allowed to leave with the group, but at the last moment returned home.

 Gog and Magog: two monstrous creatures sharing the same body.
 They are unintentionally released to rage havoc by Arkana, who is misled by the Phoenix into using her powers.
 In the end they are both forced back to their own world.

 Demosthenes: A famous spokesman, kidnapped by Nasty Max in order to help him learn the art of speaking and thus win election as leader of the Interstrata Pirate Federation.
 He was banished from his country because he did not have the walls repaired.

 The Mogokhs: A nomadic warrior people who oppress and steal from others.
 They are notable for their invincibility.
 They never get down from their mounts for fear of being trampled to death.

 Méo and Myra: A grandfather and his granddaughter who live in a village pillaged by the Mogokhs.
 They seek aid from the group, who help them overcome the Mogokhs.

 Starkus: A scientist and Star Healer on board a space ship, he investigates and tries to "cure stars".
 He met with Rebecca and Matt and welcomed them.
 At first, he is willing to help them as soon as his present mission is finished.
 Upon hearing that they were accompanied by Spartakus and Arkana, he immediately disappears.
 Later, when the group returns to their own time and place (in the episode "Star Healer"), he contacts them via Tehrig and informs the surprised Arkana and Spartakus that they are his ancestors.
 He contacts them again during the series finale, with a message to help them finally save Arkadia.

 Thot: A strange creature that lives in the ancient ruins of a long-destroyed city.
 He kidnaps Arkana, but without intending to hurt her.
 He is shot by Spartakus when he tries to protect Arkana, but is only slightly wounded.

 Rainbow: Spartakus's younger brother, he grew up in luxury as the adopted son of the Lanista (trainer of gladiators) of Barkar.
 Unlike his brother, Rainbow is cruel and nihilistic.
 After the Lanista was overthrown, Rainbow began to wander the nested worlds.